254In61/cpp-socket-programming/docker-test-environment/README.md

 - NB: All this takes place in the /docker-test-environment directory.

 Step 1 : Upload your code to the git repository
-Step 2 : Edit the group_vars/all_vars.yml file to reflect your correct values.
+Step 2 : Edit the group_vars/all_vars.yml file to reflect your values.
 Step 3 : Fire off the test : $ ansible-playbook site.yml